copsTvFan/cops-episode-guide/readme.md

 get pictures with a man as a silver robot.
 A man as a French maid cleans them.
 They get shows by scantily clad women to the delight of the crowd (911 Suicide Attempt) A guy tried to kill himself.
-They arrive and a woman says he just went down…the elevator.
+They arrive and a woman says he just went down... the elevator.
 She has blood on her arm from him.
 They go downstairs and she runs out the door barefoot.
 They come around the corner to a shirtless, white long-haired guy who cut his wrist.
 He has no knife and says he's unhappy.
 Sean asks about anything particular.
 They call the Fire Dept saying he's on